The Hardy--Littlewood--Chowla conjecture in the presence of a Siegel zero: Introduction

 \subsection{Acknowledgments}

 TT was supported by a Simons Investigator grant, the James and Carol Collins Chair, the Mathematical Analysis \& Application Research Fund Endowment, and by NSF grant DMS-1764034.
-JT was supported by a Titchmarsh Fellowship and an Academy of Finland Postdoctoral Fellowship.
+JT was supported by a Titchmarsh Fellowship and Academy of Finland grant no. 340098.

+The authors thank Kaisa Matom\"aki and Jori Merikoski for pointing out a slight correction to the proof of Proposition~\ref{prop_Psum} in an earlier version of this paper.
+The authors would also like to thank the referee for helpful comments and suggestions.